-9.09 - The batter becomes a runner and is entitled to first base without liability to be put out (provided he/she advances to and touches first base) when:

-- a) The catcher or any fielder, interferes with him.
+- 9.09 The batter becomes a runner and is entitled to first base without liability to be put out (provided he/she advances to and touches first base) when: - a) The catcher or any fielder, interferes with him.
 If a play follows the interference, the coach of the offense may advise the plate umpire that he elects to decline the interference penalty and accept the play.
 Such election shall be made immediately at the end of the play.
 However, if the batter reaches first base on a hit, an error, a base on balls, a hit batsman, or otherwise, and all other runners advance at least one base, the play proceeds without reference to the interference. - b) A fair ball touches an umpire or a runner in fair territory before touching a fielder.
-NOTE: If a fair ball touches an umpire after having passed a fielder other than the pitcher, or having touched a fielder, including the pitcher, the ball is in play.

-9.10 - OBSTRUCTION is the act of a fielder who, while not in possession of the ball and not in the act of fielding the ball, impedes the progress of any runner.

-a) If a play is being made on the obstructed runner, or if the batter-runner is obstructed before he touches first base, the ball is dead and all runners shall advance, without liability to be put out, to the bases they would have reached, in the umpire's judgment, if there had been no obstruction.
+NOTE: If a fair ball touches an umpire after having passed a fielder other than the pitcher, or having touched a fielder, including the pitcher, the ball is in play. - 9.10 A runner is out when attempting to score on a play in which the batter interferes with a play at home base before two (2) are out and no score counts. - 9.11 OBSTRUCTION is the act of a fielder who, while not in possession of the ball and not in the act of fielding the ball, impedes the progress of any runner. - a) If a play is being made on the obstructed runner, or if the batter-runner is obstructed before he touches first base, the ball is dead and all runners shall advance, without liability to be put out, to the bases they would have reached, in the umpire's judgment, if there had been no obstruction.
 The obstructed runner shall be awarded at least one base beyond the base he had last legally touched before the obstruction.
-Any preceding runners, forced to advance by the award of bases as the penalty for obstruction, shall advance without liability to be put out.

-Rule 9.10(a) Comment: When a play is being made on an obstructed runner, the umpire shall signal obstruction in the same manner that he calls "Time," with both hands overhead.
+Any preceding runners, forced to advance by the award of bases as the penalty for obstruction, shall advance without liability to be put out. - Rule 9.11(a) Comment: When a play is being made on an obstructed runner, the umpire shall signal obstruction in the same manner that he calls "Time," with both hands overhead.
 The ball is immediately dead when this signal is given; however, should a thrown ball be in flight before the obstruction is called by the umpire, the runners are to be awarded such bases on wild throws as they would have been awarded had not obstruction occurred.
 On a play where a runner was trapped between second and third and obstructed by the third baseman going into third base while the throw is in flight from the shortstop, if such throw goes into the dugout the obstructed runner is to be awarded home base.
-Any other runners on base in this situation would also be awarded two bases from the base they last legally touched before obstruction was called.

-b) If no play is being made on the obstructed runner, the play shall proceed until no further action is possible.
-The umpire shall then call "Time" and impose such penalties, if any, as in his judgment will nullify the act of obstruction.

-Rule 9.10(b) Comment: When the ball is not dead on obstruction and an obstructed runner advances beyond the base which, in the umpire's judgment, he would have been awarded because of being obstructed, he does so at his own peril and may be tagged out.
+Any other runners on base in this situation would also be awarded two bases from the base they last legally touched before obstruction was called. - (b) If no play is being made on the obstructed runner, the play shall proceed until no further action is possible.
+The umpire shall then call "Time" and impose such penalties, if any, as in his judgment will nullify the act of obstruction. - Rule 9.11(b) Comment: When the ball is not dead on obstruction and an obstructed runner advances beyond the base which, in the umpire's judgment, he would have been awarded because of being obstructed, he does so at his own peril and may be tagged out.
 This is a judgment call.